filipermit/piiano-x-permit/README.md

 DATABASE_URL=localhost
 ```

 <h3>2.
 Complete the onboarding with Permit.io</h3>

 Navigate to the [Permit App](https://app.permit.io/) and create an account.
 Run through the onboarding to learn how to work with Permit.

 Make sure you create a policy like shown in the example below.
 Your policy needs an `admin` role, with a `card` resource.
 <br /><br />
-The resource should have the actions: `view-personal-info` & `view-ssn-number`.
+The resource should have the actions: `view-personal-info` & `view-public-ssn`.

 <img width="1624" alt="Screenshot 2022-11-18 at 17 33 54" src="https://user-images.githubusercontent.com/109458126/202754960-45accfd1-3e9d-4c01-aa16-8e20f7d84af6.png">
 <img width="1624" alt="Screenshot 2022-11-18 at 17 34 07" src="https://user-images.githubusercontent.com/109458126/202754971-5f7bcebe-50d0-431b-903e-066a287200a1.png">